Did You Know?

 We represent Lehigh University worldwide: The center has also created and commissioned works from professional, world-renowned artists in collaboration with our resident faculty, that are performed worldwide, carrying the name of Lehigh University wherever they are restaged.

-We support arts accessibility: Each season, our Guest Artist Series presents a sensory-friendly relaxed performance for families with children with sensory-related challenges.
+We support arts accessibility: Each season, our Presenting Series presents a sensory-friendly relaxed performance for families with children with sensory-related challenges.
 These shows extend into partnerships with organizations such as the Easter Seals of the Lehigh Valley, Mikayla's Voice, Crayola, VIA and the Dexter F. & Dorothy H. Baker Foundation.